-I received a review copy of The Tethered Mage in exchange for an honest review.
-I would like to thank Melissa Caruso, Nazia, and Orbit.
+I received a review copy of An Echo of Things to Come in exchange for an honest review.
+I would like to thank Orbit Books and James Islington.

 The narrative picks up events one month after The Blinds’ brutal assault on Ilin Illan which concluded The Shadow of What Was Lost.
 All of the four main point-of-view characters (Davian, Wirr, Asha, and Caeden) find themselves with very different objectives, however, all are hoping to put a stop to what could be an impending invasion beyond reckoning at the hands of a supremely powerful enemy should The Boundary at the edge of Talen Gol fall. (more…)